Skip to content

 FileRole

-config/settings-schema.jsonGuest/UI descriptor JSON Schema
+config/settings/schema.generated.jsonGenerated JSON Schema

-frontend/src/lib/types/settings.tsTypeScript settings and Policy wire types
+frontend/src/lib/types/settings.tsTypeScript settings wire types

 crates/capsem-core/tests/settings_spec.rsRust conformance tests